 Day 7: Sidemen to Gili Meno

-When you arrive on the island, check into your accommodation and go exploring.
-The rest of the day is free for you to spend as you please.
+Once you arrive on the island and check into your accommodation, the rest of the day is free for you to spend as you please.
 If you feel up to it, you can walk all the way around the island on the Gili Meno Coastal Path in 90 minutes, but you could also just go for a stroll around the neighborhood and find the perfect place to enjoy a cocktail or a coconut whilst watching the sun go down over the ocean.

-Day 8: Gili Archipelago Boat & Snorkeling Trip
+Day 8: Boat & Snorkeling Trip around the Gili Archipelago

-This morning, make your way to the port to board a traditional wooden boat for a trip around the Gili Islands.
+Make your way to the port this morning to board a traditional wooden boat for a trip around the Gili Islands.
 Your captain will stop off at the best snorkeling spots around the islands so you can admire the beauty of the underwater world and the coral reefs and tropical fish that call this archipelago home.